timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 </procedure>

-Candlestick charts are a great way to visualize financial data.
-This tutorial shows you how to u se TimescaleDB to generate candlestick values (open, high, low, close) from raw data in a hypertable.
+In conclusion, candlestick charts are a great way to visualize financial data.
+This tutorial shows you how to use TimescaleDB to generate candlestick values (open, high, low, close) from raw data in ahypertable.
 It also shows you how to query the traded volume for each time interval.

 To see other examples of how you can use TimescaleDB and Grafana, check out all the [Grafana tutorials][grafana-tutorials].